jaquelineduque/hortaConecta/README.md

 # hortaConecta
-Rest to buy and sell fruits and vegetables
+Rest to supports buy and sell fruits and vegetables

+_Under developement_